 We assign each criterion a score from 1-10, using the following scale:

-3 = Effort shown but still horrible
+3 = Effort shown, but very poor.

-4 = Below average, not horrible, but below marketplace norm
+4 = Significantly below marketplace norm.

-5 = Slightly below average
+5 = Slightly below the marketplace norm.

-7 = Slightly above average
+7 = Slightly above the marketplace norm.

 We then take those five scores and average them together to end up with the final overall score.
 Of course, some ERA team members might have slightly different takes on each of these things: some of us are all about the sense of immersion whereas others really enjoy good puzzles.
 Overall, we try to aim for scores that are generally indicative of the views of all team members.